Spain

 This is the first time DAB+ has been used for radio broadcasting in Spain.
 This DAB/DAB+ network is operated by the Broadcast Network Operator Cellnex Telecom.

 National station licenses are issued by the central government, while local and regional licenses are the responsibility of the regional government.
-Licenses are valid for 10 years with an automatic renewal for a further 10 years and operators must commit to the promotion of DAB digital radio.
+Licenses are valid for 15 years with an automatic renewal for a further 15 years.
 Advertising and sponsorship are permitted under the same rules which exist for analogue radio, and data is permitted on up to 20% of multiplex capacity.

-Digital terrestrial broadcasting is allowed by law in Band III
+Digital Audio Broadcasting is allowed by law in Band III.

 There are three layers of services set out by law: